 Finally, some researchers are quite good at ending their articles with a sweeping or thought-provoking conclusion.
-Darley and Latané (1968)4, for example, ended their article on the bystander effect by discussing the idea that whether people help others may depend more on the situation than on their personalities.
+Darley and Latané (1968), Darley, J. M., & Latané, B. (1968).
+Bystander intervention in emergencies: Diffusion of responsibility.
+Journal of Personality and Social Psychology, 4, 377-383. for example, ended their article on the bystander effect by discussing the idea that whether people help others may depend more on the situation than on their personalities.
 Their final sentence is, "If people understand the situational forces that can make them hesitate to intervene, they may better overcome them" (p.
 383).
 However, this kind of ending can be difficult to pull off.
 It can sound overreaching or just banal and end up detracting from the overall impact of the article.
 It is often better simply to end when you have made your final point (although you should avoid ending on a limitation).